Plastics and Microplastics: A Threat to the Environment and Health

 Plastics That May Be Harmful to Children and Reproductive Health

-CT Attorney General Calls for Robust Stategy to Fight Plastic Pollution
+Former CT Attorney General Calls for Robust Strategy to Fight Plastic Pollution

-Attorney General William Tong today announced joining a coalition of 14 attorneys general in urging the Biden administration to adopt a more comprehensive strategy to combat the plastic pollution crisis.
+Attorney General William Tong joined a coalition of 14 attorneys general in urging the Biden administration to adopt a more comprehensive strategy to combat the plastic pollution crisis.
 Click here to read more.

 Plastics and related chemicals threaten future generations